cy-shriram/confluence-inline-comments/README.md

    ![Figure 1](images/confluence_comments_list.png)

 2. [Confluence Comments - Table View](https://cy-shriram.github.io/confluence-inline-comments/html/confluence-comments-extractor-table.html)

+   Click on the above link and then follow the instructions given there - **drag & drop** the bookmarklet to your bookmarks bar.

    This produces a table of comments as shown in the image below.
 To install this bookmarklet, click on the above link.